 Permitting for this action is described in CCC Application/Amendment CDP # 5-06-460, A3, dated August 2, 2012.
 This Habitat Mitigation and Monitoring Program document is in support of this permitting effort.
 CCC is the sole regulatory permitting entity involved with this additional mitigation action.
 ACOE, CDFW, and RWQCB do not have jurisdiction of these areas.
 Vegetation communities to be established, shall comply with CCC criteria.
 Impacts and mitigation are shown in Table 1.
-Impacted ruderal landcover shall be revegetated with a native combination of saltmarsh and salt tolerant transitional upland species, including the listed Class B1 plant species southern tarplant (Centromadia parryi ssp. australis).
+Of the 1.33 acre impacted ruderal site, 1.03 acre shall be revegetated with a native combination of saltmarsh and salt tolerant transitional upland species, including the listed Class B1 plant species southern tarplant (Centromadia parryi ssp. australis), with the remaining 0.30 acre being revegetated with higher quality MFS vegetation.
 Replacing the impacted ruderal vegetation with these native plant species will provide increased ecological functions and services compared with what was impacted.